How Does Deodorant Work?

 Deodorant chemical structure

 This one carries the weight of the typical human BO smell, but these two produce nice cumin and oniony addition to the mix.
 To stop this aromatic issue, deodorants apply certain compounds that kill or deactivate bacteria.
 While antiperspirants use substances that help block sweat glands, giving bacteria fewer nutrients to turn into gross smells.
-Even though the products are different, you can easily find hybrids at the store.
+Even though the products differ, you can easily find hybrids at the store.
 Both always have some fragrance in them.

 • Deodorant contains triclosan which is a compound that slows bacterial growth.